 The macrobiotic diet is focused on achieving a balance between these two forms of food, ensuring that you don’t have too many sweet or too many salty foods.
 The macrobiotic diet stems from the Eastern spiritual and medicinal belief that food, like all forms of life, contains energy.

-The macrobiotic diet is more of a lifestyle or philosophy than a rigid diet plan.
+Itt is more of a lifestyle or philosophy than a rigid diet plan.
 You won’t find hardcore rules to follow because the diet is all about achieving a balance for you and ensuring you make the right choices for you.
 The emphasis is on consuming natural and local food.
 When I say local, I mean food should originate from within 500 miles of your home.
 So that means lots of farmers’ markets!

 All food needs to be whole and organic.
 Processed food is not part of the macrobiotic diet.
 Let’s take a look at the actual recommended foods for the macrobiotic diet in and find out how you can do the diet yourself.